- Visit the exquisitely preserved villages of Magome, Tsumago, and Narai

-|Day 2||Sightseeing in Kyoto||Kyoto|
+|Day 2||Sightsee in Kyoto||Kyoto|

-|Day 4||Hike from Magome to Tsumago||Tsumago|
+|Day 4||Walk from Magome to Tsumago||Tsumago|

 |Day 5||Hike from Tsumago to Nojiri||Kiso-Fukushima|

-|Day 7||Hike from Narai to Hirasawa||Karuizawa or Koromo|
+|Day 7||Trek from Narai to Kiso-Hirasawa||Karuizawa or Koromo|

 Day 1: Arrive in Kyoto

-Day 2: Sightseeing in Kyoto
+Day 2: Sightsee in Kyoto

-Day 4: Hike from Magome to Tsumago
+Day 4: Walk from Magome to Tsumago

 Day 5: Hike from Tsumago to Nojiri

-Day 6: Hike from Yabuhara to Narai
+Day 6: Traverse the Torii Pass to Narai

-Day 7: Hike from Narai to Hirasawa
+Day 7: Trek from Narai to Kiso-Hirasawa

-Day 9: Tokyo
+Day 9: Explore Tokyo

 You have just one day in Tokyo, so get an early start with a visit to the world’s tallest tower!
 At 2,080 feet (634 meters), the Tokyo Skytree offers spectacular views as far as Mount Fuji from its 360-degree observation deck.
 Afterward, take a walk through the grounds of Sensoji, the city's oldest and most historically significant temple.
 Legends say it was founded when two brothers fished a statue of the goddess Kannon out of the Sumida River.
 The neighboring Asakusa Shrine also highlights the stark differences between Shinto and Buddhist belief systems.
 As night falls, make your way to Shibuya, home to the vibrant Shibuya Crossing.
 The area is packed with restaurants, bars, and nightclubs, perfect for a night out on the town.